Study: extreme weather becoming predictor of negative mental health outcomes

 As Founder and Chief Evangelist of Power2Peer, Dr. Sonwalkar is committed to a next-gen vision of solar based not just in panel efficiency, but a rethinking of energy distribution at its core.
-In light of recent policy reform in the state of Massachusetts, community solar projects now have an enhanced potential to take hold, as a previously detrimental cap on credits has been lifted by the “SMART” order.
+In light of recent policy reform in the state of Massachusetts, community solar projects now have a better chance to take root, as a detrimental cap on credits has been lifted by the “SMART” order.

 We all share a vested interest in the future of our planet.
 Now, thanks to Regulation CF, anyone can own a financial stake in the success of the green energy revolution.
 Power2Peer is currently conducting a crowdfunding equity campaign via StartEngine.
 So why not invest in something that makes moral sense as well as financial sense?
 Your investment will help enact a paradigm shift long overdue, which may represent our last hope of curbing climate change before it’s too late.
 Join the green revolution today—invest in something that will bring not only a return, but peace of mind.